default-anton/llm-sidekick.nvim/README.md

 **Example usage**:
 ```
-:Chat "Create a plan for refactoring this authentication system to use JWT tokens"
+Create a plan for refactoring this authentication system to use JWT tokens
 ```

-Or during an ongoing conversation:
 ```
-:Chat "Let's create a plan for implementing server-side form validation"
+I need to implement server-side form validation.
+Let's create a plan
 ```

 ### Commands